Plays

 Something Else

 In Something Else, Rachel has purchased Cynthia, an AI programmed to be a younger version of herself.
 At first, it seems the point is for Rachel to use Cynthia to address some past experience with “Mr. John,” a fictionalized version of a man she worked with twenty years earlier.
 As the play progresses, though, it becomes clear that something else is hidden in Rachel’s unconscious.
-It’s not until she uses an experimental electrode method of programming Cynthia that she confronts the consequences of her own childhood mistakes, and accepts more fully the long history of her sexuality.
+It’s not until she uses an experimental electrode method of programming Cynthia that she confronts the consequences of her own childhood mistakes, and learns how to address her current relationship more directly.

 The Blank Theatre, Living Room Series, Hollywood, 2022